Overhauling my credit card strategy

 - My Amex Plat (and Kelly and Tim's Plat AUs) if for nothing else than the lounges and a holder for all of my Amex points.

-- My Amex Business card (for now), because I'll probably spend down the Amex points by doing points-for-cash fare purchases and I want that 35% rebate
+- My Amex Business card (for now), because I'll probably spend down the Amex points by doing points-for-cash fare purchases and I want that 35% rebate.
+UGH!
+They're nerfing this benefit HARD!

-- Kelly's United Quest card because he really likes being Star Alliance Gold but hates doing mileage runs
+- Kelly's United Quest card because he really likes being Star Alliance Gold (and it can accrue PQPs) but hates doing mileage runs

 Wish me luck!